Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Gia đình Việt NamBáo Gia đình Việt Nam01/01/1970

 Aluminum foil is made from high-purity aluminum, often used to preserve and wrap food when grilling on the stove.
-Because aluminum foil is waterproof, light-proof, air-proof and waterproof, it will prevent odors, retain moisture and warmth for food, and prevent grease and water from spilling out during cooking.
+Because aluminum foil is waterproof, light-proof, air-proof and waterproof, it will prevent odors, retain moisture and warmth for food, and prevent grease and water from spilling during cooking.

 However, not all foods are suitable for preservation in foil.
 In addition, the use of foil in some kitchen appliances also poses a risk of fire and explosion, which is harmful to health.

-Put aluminum foil in the microwave
+Put the foil in the microwave

 Many people believe that using aluminum foil in the microwave makes cleaning easier and reduces nutrient loss because the food is sealed.
 However, this is a misconception.

-Illustration
+Illustration photo

 If your microwave has metal shelves or a metal turntable, never use foil containers to store food.

-Failure to follow the above safety instructions may result in risks such as food not being able to heat up due to the foil reflecting microwaves, heat not being able to reach the food, or fire or explosion, unsafe use, or even damage to kitchen equipment.
+Failure to follow the above safety instructions may result in risks such as food not being able to heat up due to the foil reflecting microwaves, the heat not being able to reach the food, or fire or explosion, unsafe use, or even damage to kitchen equipment.

 In addition, users should never put paper bags, plastic bags, or newspapers in the microwave because they can release toxic gases or catch fire under high temperatures in the oven.